Welcome from the President

 This year our CTEOL Board is piloting innovative ways to communicate with our membership about the Coalition’s current initiatives.
 We also want to promote events that are being offered by colleagues throughout our state.
 At CTEOL, we believe that the more we unify our collaborative efforts, the greater our impact will be to improve palliative and end-of-life care for citizens of CT.
-For a more detailed recap of CTEOL activities in 2017, please visit:
+For a more detailed recap of CTEOL activities in 2017, please visit our page:

 Eileen O’Shea, DNP, APRN, PCNS-BS, CHPPN

 I entered into the healthcare system at the age of 16, working as a nurse’s assistant, at a local nursing home in Hamden, CT.

 Following in my mother’s footsteps, I pursued a career in nursing, at the Hospital of Saint Raphael.
 My mom, Rose, always modeled nonjudgmental compassionate care for everyone, for as long as I can remember.

 Even now, as my mom navigates through the end stages of dementia, she goes through this stage, as she has with every stage of her life, with integrity and pride.
 Unknowingly at this point in her life, she continues to be an example for me to follow.
 She is an inspiration and will be forever.

 Throughout my life, I have been an advocate for people with healthcare issues, particularly our elder population.
 Providing patient centered care is a must.
 I find that coming to know my patients and understanding individual wants, needs, thoughts, and desires is the best part of providing nursing care, - because patients are so much more than their disease.